 10. Promotion of education, capacity building, and dissemination of best practices in wind energy and wind engineering.

 Wind energy — in all its forms — contributes to energy diversification, security, and sustainability.
-TC35’s mission aligns with global efforts to mitigate climate change, foster economic development through renewable energy industries, and enhance energy resilience.
+TC35’s mission aligns with global efforts to mitigate climate change by enhancing the structural resilience of diverse green energy infrastructures, fostering economic development, and ensuring energy security through robust wind and solar integration.
 By embracing a comprehensive perspective on wind energy, TC35 supports innovation ecosystems that benefit both the global community and local stakeholders.